-1 = Enable baud rate measurement on the next character - requires reception of a Sync field (0x55) before any data; cleared in hardware upon completion
+1 = Enable baud rate measurement on the next character - requires reception of a Sync field (55h) before other data; cleared in hardware upon completion

 0 = Baud rate measurement disabled or completed

 Note 1: Refer to Section 17.
 "UART" (DS70188) in the "dsPIC33F/PIC24H Family Reference Manual" for information on enabling the UART module for receive or transmit operation.